-Molina shall use established industry Claims adjudication and/or clinical practices, State, and Federal guidelines, and/or Molina's policies and data to determine the appropriateness of the billing, coding and payment.
+Passport shall use established industry Claims adjudication and/or clinical practices, State, and Federal guidelines, and/or Passport's policies and data to determine the appropriateness of the billing, coding, and payment.

-Provider acknowledges Molina's right to conduct pre and post-payment billing audits.
-Provider shall cooperate with Molina's Special Investigations Unit and audits of Claims and payments by providing access at reasonable times to requested Claims information, all supporting medical records, Provider's charging policies, and other related data as deemed relevant to support the transactions billed.
-Providers are required to submit, or provide access to, medical records upon Molina's request.
+Provider acknowledges Passport's right to conduct pre and post-payment billing audits.
+Provider shall cooperate with Passport's Special Investigations Unit and audits of Claims and payments by providing access at reasonable times to requested Claims information, all supporting medical records, Provider's charging policies, and other related data as deemed relevant to support the transactions billed.
+Providers are required to submit, or provide access to, medical records upon Passport's request.
 Failure to do so in a timely manner may result in an audit failure and/or denial, resulting in an overpayment.

-In reviewing medical records for a procedure, Molina may select a statistically valid random sample, or smaller subset of the statistically valid random sample.
-This gives an estimate of the proportion of Claims Molina paid in error.
+In reviewing medical records for a procedure, Passport may select a statistically valid random sample, or smaller subset of the statistically valid random sample.
+This gives an estimate of the proportion of Claims that Passport paid in error.
 The estimated proportion, or error rate, may be projected across all Claims to determine the amount of overpayment.

-Provider audits may be telephonic, an on-site visit, internal Claims review, clientdirected/regulatory investigation and/or compliance reviews and may be vendor assisted.
-Molina asks that you provide Molina, or Molina's designee, during normal business hours, access to examine, audit, scan and copy any and all records necessary to determine compliance and accuracy of billing.
+Provider audits may be telephonic, an on-site visit, internal Claims review, client-directed/ regulatory investigation and/or compliance reviews and may be vendor assisted.
+Passport asks that you provide Passport, or Passport's designee, during normal business hours, access to examine, audit, scan and copy any and all records necessary to determine compliance and accuracy of billing.

-If Molina's Special Investigations Unit suspects that there is fraudulent or abusive activity, we may conduct an on-site audit without notice.
-Should you refuse to allow access to your facilities, Molina reserves the right to recover the full amount paid or due to you.
+If Passport's Special Investigations Unit suspects that there is fraudulent or abusive activity, Passport may conduct an on-site audit without notice.
+Should you refuse to allow access to your facilities, Passport reserves the right to recover the full amount paid or due to you.